cheredia19/my-journey-datahub-cloud/README.md

 Another issue I found is that Spanish speakers (like) me usually separate decimals with a comma.
 If you work with comma-separated values in your dataset, it will corrupt the file.
 That's why it's so important to **use a dot instead of a comma** when working with numbers like English speakers naturally do.
 Besides, the system interprets the dot as the separator between integers and decimals, not the comma.

-Similarly happens with dates.
+A similar thing happens with dates.
 DataHub uses the format DD/MM/YYYY instead of the MM/DD/YYYY Americans use.
 The thing is that many datasets come with the American format.
 So I had to be aware of this every time a dataset includes a date field.

 An issue not related to data formatting comes when you update a dataset.
 It turns out that the web page doesn't show the updated values.
 How do I overcome this?
 I update **and rename** the dataset and then replace, on the README.md file, the name of the old dataset with the new one where it corresponds.

+A thing it would be nice to improve is related to SEO formatting.
+When someone clicks on a link, it takes you out of the DataHub page and loads the new page. **It should open in a new tab**.